 For all Receipt Points where an OBA does not apply, a Shipper’s Receipt Quantity will be calculated by the Gas Transfer Agent in accordance with the relevant GTA.

-Under any GTA the aggregate of Receipt Quantities allocated to all Shippers using that Receipt Point must equal the metered quantity of Gas on that Day, provided that the GTA will set out the rules the Gas Transfer Agent will use to determine each Shipper’s primary allocation.
+Under any GTA, the aggregate of Receipt Quantities allocated to all Shippers using that Receipt Point must equal the metered quantity of Gas on that Day, provided that the GTA will set out the rules the Gas Transfer Agent will use to determine each Shipper’s primary allocation.

 Each Shipper and First Gas shall ensure that every GTA includes a commitment by the Gas Transfer Agent to notify First Gas via OATIS of each Shipper’s Receipt Quantities within the times published by First Gas on OATIS.
 First Gas must give Shippers at least 10 Business Days’ notice of any change to those times.